How to Watch Syracuse vs Boston College

 Live Stats: LINK

-Series History: Syracuse leads the all-time series 15-8, but Boston College has won the last five.
-That includes a 14-13 victory for the Eagles on Thursday in a back and forth, close contest between two top five teams.
-Syracuse's 15 wins is the fourth most against any one opponent in program history.
+Series History: Syracuse leads the all-time series 16-8, but Boston College has won the last five of the last six.
+That includes a 16-7 victory for the Orange this past Saturday.
+Syracuse's 16 wins is the fourth most against any one opponent in program history.

 CLICK HERE TO SUBSCRIBE TO THE FREE ALL SYRACUSE NEWSLETTER TO GET THE LATEST ORANGE UPDATES SENT TO YOUR INBOX!